Kashiwa Campus, University of Tokyo

-The Kashiwa Campus, University of Tokyo (Japanese: 東京大学 柏地区キャンパス, branded as UTokyo Kashiwa) is one of the three main campuses of the University of Tokyo located in Kashiwa, Chiba.
+The Kashiwa Campus, University of Tokyo (東京大学 柏地区キャンパス) is one of the three main campuses of the University of Tokyo located in Kashiwa, Chiba.
 It is also referred to as the "Kashiwa Campus" or simply "Kashiwa District".
 It consists of three subareas divided by parks and roads: Kashiwa, Kashiwa II, and Kashiwanoha Station Front.

 Overview

 Until the 1990s, the University of Tokyo operated campuses dispersed across various locations such as Nakano, Shirokanedai, and Mitaka (later spun off from the university as the National Astronomical Observatory of Japan), as well as Roppongi (Institute for Solid State Physics, Institute of Industrial Science) and Tanashi (Institute for Nuclear Study, Institute for Cosmic Ray Research), in addition to the central Tokyo main campuses of Hongo and Komaba.
 These smaller campuses were acquired at different stages throughout the university's history.
 It was often pointed out that having smaller campuses spread across Tokyo caused various inconveniences.
 Hence, it was decided to purchase a hundred acres of suburban land near the newly opened Tsukuba Express line to concentrate institutes and departments that need large research facilities.
 UTokyo Kashiwa was established based on the tri-polar structure concept (三極構造構想), which was formulated in conjunction with the redevelopment of the Hongo and Komaba campuses, which had become too small for new buildings needed to keep up with the latest developments in science and technology.